Cairo Spiny Mouse: Profile and Information

 They consume grains, crops, and stored food when they live close to human’s vicinity.
 They dislike cold weather and may enter houses during winter.

-The Cairo spiny mouse acts as a seed dispersal agent for the fruit of Ochradenus baccatus (Reseda baccata), which has distasteful seeds, but pleasant tasting flesh.
+The Cairo spiny mouse acts as a seed dispersal agent for the fruit of Ochradenus baccatus (Reseda baccata), which has distasteful seeds but pleasant-tasting flesh.
 The Cairo spiny mouse eats the fruits but spits out the seeds.

-Habitat and distribution
+Habitat and Distribution

 The Cairo spiny mouse occurs at altitudes up to 4,900 ft (1,500 m).

-It commonly found in gravelly plains with shrubby vegetation and around canyons and cliffs.
+It is commonly found in gravelly plains with shrubby vegetation and around canyons and cliffs.
 It may be found among date palms but not in sandy habitats.

 Leave a Reply